glenw83/glenw83.github.io/_pages/about.md

 **Geometric Analysis Seminar**.
 I run a local geometric analysis seminar at the University of Wollongong.
 Recent talks, abstracts, and venue details are [on the seminar page]({{ '/seminar/' | relative_url }}).

+**Black Swan Academy of Mathematics**.
+The University of Wollongong and the School of Mathematics and Physics is proud to announce associate partnership with the Black Swan Academy of Mathematics (see: [BSAM](https://sites.google.com/view/black-swan-academy-of-maths/partnerships-and-branches)).
+The BSAM is dedicated to fostering high-level mathematical research and education.

 **Australian Geometric Analysis and PDE Workshop at UOW.** I co-organise the Australian Geometric Analysis and PDE Workshop at UOW.
 Information about the recent workshop, including the timetable, talk titles, abstracts, and photos, is [on the workshop page]({{ '/workshop/' | relative_url }}).
 This workshop is part of the GAP (Geometric Analysis and PDE) network, I encourage you to check out NSWGAP and VICGAP.

 **Editorial work**.
 I am on the editorial board for Journal of Evolution Equations ([link](https://link.springer.com/journal/28)) 2025-present, the Bulletin of the Australian Mathematical Society ([link](https://www.cambridge.org/core/journals/bulletin-of-the-australian-mathematical-society)) 2025-present, and Transactions in Pure and Applied Mathematics ([link](https://bscipub.com/tpam/index)) 2026-present.
 I have served as guest editor for the MATRIX Annals ([link](https://www.matrix-inst.org.au/book-series/)) for special issues attached to conferences held at MATRIX that I have organised.